 Shares Underlying Shares Underlying

 Options at Options at

-Dec 31, 2016 Dec 31, 2016 RSUs:

-(Vested and

-Name (Outstanding) Exercisable) That Have Not Vested
+Name Dec 31, 2017 (Outstanding) Dec 31, 2017 (Vested and Exercisable) RSUs: That Have Not Vested

-James Zech 29.53 29.53 19.10
+James Zech 29.53 29.53 6.70

-Clement S. Dwyer 7.15 7.15 19.10
+Clement S. Dwyer 7.15 7.15 6.70

-Jose O. Montemayor - - -
+Jose O. Montemayor -

 Share options granted to the directors under our 2001 Stock Option Plan prior to 2006 vested quarterly over a three year period.
-Share Options granted to directors beginning in 2006 under the 2006 Equity Plan vest according to the terms of the Option Grant.
+Share Options granted to directors beginning in 2006 under the 2006 Equity Plan vest in four equal annual installments on the first four anniversaries of the date of grant.
 RSUs vest annually in equal installments over a four-year period.